 The program supports the creation of original Web-based resources for the study of changes in contemporary Chinese culture.
-With the support of the Henry Luce Foundation, we have worked with more than 50 Rice University students and contributing scholars from Asia to translate, transcribe and code images of more than 4,500 commercial and public service advertisements from public spaces in Beijing, Hong Kong, Kaohsiung, Shanghai, Singapore and Taipei from 1998 to 2003: the Rice Ephemera Archive of the Center for Digital Scholarship at Fondren Library.
-In years to come, we will expand the archive to include tens of thousands of images from these and 20 more cities, up to the year 2010.
+With the support of the Henry Luce Foundation, we have worked with more than 50 Rice University students and contributing scholars from Asia to translate, transcribe and code images of more than 4,500 commercial and public service advertisements from public spaces in Beijing, Hong Kong, Kaohsiung, Shanghai, Singapore and Taipei from 1998 to 2003.
+This collection, the Rice Ephemera Archive, is housed in the Center for Digital Scholarship at Fondren Library.
+In the future, we will expand the archive to include tens of thousands of images from these and 20 more cities.
 In addition, we have transcribed and translated many academic talks, roundtables and discussions by world authorities on Chinese culture.
-Many of these materials are available on the bilingual website of the China Studies Program.
-The project also works with the scholars of the Chao Center for Asian Studies at Rice University as well as national and local civic and education organizations to teach the American public more about the many ways Chinese societies are adapting to globalization.
+The project also works with scholars from the Chao Center for Asian Studies at Rice University as well as national and local civic and education organizations to teach the American public more about the many ways Chinese societies are adapting to globalization.